jiguan/LeetCode/src/com/interview/java/JavaInterviewQuestions.md

 1. HTTP is also called "a stateless system", which means that it enables connection on demand
 1. HTTP can be intercepted and potentially altered.
 Any data you enter into the site will be sent __plaintext__ and therefore susceptible to interception or eavesdropping
-1. HTTPS is secured by Transport Layer Security (TLS)
+1. HTTPS is HTTP but content secured by Transport Layer Security (TLS)
 1. SSL/TLS provides a secure channel between two machines or devices operating over the internet or an internal network

 HTTPS handshake